fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/14_lambda_expressions/01_trailing_return_type.md

 }
 ```

 As you see, the lambda has no name.
 There is no "func".
 Instead, there is a pair of brackets: `[]`.
 It has nothing to do with arrays - it's just reused symbol.
-Just like `class` has been reused to create strongly typed enumerations, `[]` has been reused to create lambda expressions.
+Just like `class` keyword has been reused to create strongly typed enumerations, `[]` characters have been reused to create lambda expressions.
+Some programming languages have `lambda` keyword - C++ has the philosophy of not adding new keywords if something existing can be reused (backwards compability) - this time the bracket syntax has been given a new purpose.
+Since `[]` alone would not make sense earlier, the addition of lambda expressions did not break anything - previously it was invalid code.

 Now some terms: